DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Experimental Evaluation

-To retrieve the largest predicted probability, GEMM-based kernels leverage the \(argmax\) sequential routine.
+To retrieve the highest predicted probability, GEMM-based kernels leverage the \(argmax\) sequential routine.
 Thus, the theoretically achievable speedup decreases to 7.83\(\times\)-7.95\(\times\) depending on the deployed platform and FP emulation support.
-The parallel algorithm design allows achieving speedups between 6.63\(\times\) and 7.07\(\times\) switching the configuration.
+The parallel algorithm design allows achieving speedups between 6.63\(\times\) and 7.07\(\times\) by switching the configuration.
 By emulating FP computations on GAP8, I\$ misses do not scale linearly with the number of cores while increasing from almost zero to 5.72\% of the parallel execution time in LR with RVfplib support.
 While other non-idealities are negligible, I\$ misses limit the speedup to \(7.07\times\) for libgcc and \(6.63\times\) for RVfplib when performing GEMM-based kernels on GAP8.
-By leveraging the PULP-OPEN platform, the parallel computing time decreases to 5.59-6.10~kcycles making minor non-ideality sources affecting the performance.
+By leveraging the PULP-OPEN platform, the parallel computing time decreases to 4.20-4.66~kcycles making minor non-ideality sources affecting the performance.
 Among the most significant, TCDM contentions represent 3.92-4.25\% of the PULP-OPEN 8-core execution time, highly bounding the speedup.
-Moreover, I\$ misses increase offloading the kernel computation onto CL.
-In particular, LR shows a I\$ misses rise from nearly zero to 6.08\% of the parallel runtime.
-Regarding the FPU non-idealities, they explain up to 1.74\% of the parallel execution time, thus not limiting CL utilization notably.
-However, the optimized algorithm design allows reaching 6.63\(\times\)-7.05\(\times\) parallel speedup despite the above-mentioned architectural factors.
+Moreover, I\$ misses increase when offloading the kernel computation onto CL.
+In particular, LR shows an I\$ misses rise from nearly zero to 6.08\% of the parallel runtime.
+Regarding the FPU non-idealities, they explain up to 1.74\% of the parallel execution time, thus not limiting CL utilization.
+However, despite the above-mentioned architectural factors, the optimized algorithm design allows reaching 6.63\(\times\)-7.05\(\times\) parallel speedup.